Indian Polity / Making of the Constitution

-- On 13th December, 1946, Pandit Jawaharlal Nehru moved 'Objective Resolution' in Constituent Assembly.
-This Resolution is the basis for the
+- On 13th December, 1946, Pandit Jawaharlal Nehru moved 'Objective Resolution' in Constituent Assembly of India.
+This Resolution is the

 - There were in total 11 sessions of the Constituent Assembly held of which the first session took place from 9th to 23rd December, 1946 and the 11th